alessio-proietti/alessio-proietti/README.md

 ### Hi there 👋

-I am studente in cryptography and machine learning.
+I am student in cryptography and machine learning.

 <!--
 **alessio-proietti/alessio-proietti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.